ricardoruwer/bilugatheme/README.md

 ## Override colors

 You can override some of the theme colors if you want, to do that you can follow [this doc](https://code.visualstudio.com/docs/getstarted/themes#_customizing-a-color-theme).
+To know the name of the textmate scope, press `⌃ ⇧ P`.

 ### Example